 - Closest match—This can be used when the exact spelling cannot be guaranteed (with errors like Frence), if there might be a mismatch with the spelling in Esri’s data services, or if an exact match search will not add all your data to the map (even if this might not be the best solution to data accuracy).
 This might obviously lead to inaccuracy and wrong assumptions.

 - Exact match—This is the most accurate method and is to be used when boundaries are defined by codes or abbreviations, or when one is sure that the dataset spelling is correct and matches Esri’s data services.

-The Location Type might be a good place to start with if a “Failed to locate [x] features error” is encountered as follows:
+The Location Type might be a good place to start with if a “Failed to locate [x] features error” is encountered

 This might be a result of incorrect settings in the location type, like adding a list of states in Brazil without setting the Locations are in one country setting, choosing Brazil and changing Location Type to States.
 The error might also be a result of an improper match between a value in the dataset and Esri’s data services (or a spelling mistake).

 - Map themes – This allows a change in the style for the map and once can choose from location only, heatmaps or clustering (the last two are only available for point layers, that is when you select Points in the Location Type).
 Through the clustering option, one could group individual location points into larger circular clusters that fall within a cluster radius – giving a high level view and then the ability to drill down into each region.
 If heatmaps are chosen any values in the Size or Color will be ignored and the tooltips will not be available.

 If numerical data exists in the Size and/ or Color field wells, there will be a further 3 map themes available – being Size (showing bubbles with different sizes based on the measure’s value), Color and Size & Color